SlaybaughLab/GroupResources/general-resources/courses.md

 **Note:** When Professor Per Persson teaches 228A/B in Fall/Spring the structure is slightly different.
 He teaches numerical methods for both ODE/PDE in 228A, including FD methods for parabolic and hyperbolic.
-228B is entirely FEM, FVM, and DG.{bg-info}
+228B is entirely FEM, FVM, and DG.

 ### Probably Useful